Considering a Divorce or Ready to File? Our Divorce Lawyers Can Help

 Grounds for Divorce in Georgia

-The other grounds for divorce listed under the law are usually used as factors in custody, child or spousal support, and asset division decisions.
+The other grounds for divorce in Georgia listed under the law are usually used as factors in child custody, child or spousal support, and asset division decisions.
 For example, if your Ex committed adultery, they might not be entitled to spousal support.

 - Intermarriage between close relatives;

 - Mental incapacity at the time that the marriage took place;